Northern Peru

 After a busy morning we aim to arrive at Arena Blanca in the early afternoon for a well-earned lunch, after which we spend a relaxed afternoon at the hummingbird feeders.
 Birds we could see here include Rufous-crested Coquette, Wire-crested Thorntail, Blue-tailed Emerald, Violet-fronted Lancebill, and maybe some other 20 species of hummingbirds.

-We head off again to our accommodation and once at Abra Patricia Owlet Lodge, you will once again have some time to enjoy the hummingbirds coming to the feeders: Long-tailed Sylph, Emerald-bellied Puffleg, White-bellied Woodstar, Speckled Hummingbird, Sword-billed Hummingbird, Collared Inca, are all regular visitors here.
+Once at Abra Patricia Owlet Lodge, you will once again have some time to enjoy the hummingbirds coming to the feeders: Long-tailed Sylph, Emerald-bellied Puffleg, White-bellied Woodstar, Speckled Hummingbird, Sword-billed Hummingbird, Collared Inca, are all regular visitors here.

 Day 8: Arena Blanca - Abra Patricia

 Early in the morning we drive back to Arena Blanca for the Tinamou feeders.
 Regular visitors are Grey-necked Wood-Rail, Rufous-breasted Wood-Quail, Little and Cinereous Tinamous.
 Furthermore, Northern Chestnut-tailed (Zimmer’s) Antbird, Huallaga (Black-bellied) Tanager, Dark-breasted Spinetail, are quite common and easy to see in the reserve trails.
-We will drive back to the lodge for lunch.

 Day 9: Abra Patricia,